hydraplatform/hydra-base/doc/devdocs/HydraDB/index.rst

 Collections datasets into named sets for easy & convenient categorisation.

- * collection_name: The human-readable name of the collection or category
+ * name: The human-readable name of the collection or category
- * collection_id  : Unique identifier for the collection.
+ * id  : Unique identifier for the collection.
 PK.

 tDatasetCollectionItem
 ^^^^^^^^^^^^^^^^^^^^^^